Fire crews close in around massive New Mexico wildfire

 Wildfires have become a year-round threat in the drought-stricken West — moving faster and burning hotter than ever due to climate change, according to scientists and fire experts.
 Fire officials also point to overgrown areas where vegetation can worsen wildfire conditions.

 Associated Press writer Susan Montoya Bryan reported from Albuquerque, New Mexico.
-Associated Press writers Paul Davenport in Phoenix and Morgan Lee in Santa Fe, New Mexico, contributed to this report.
+Associated Press writers Anita Snow and Paul Davenport in Phoenix and Morgan Lee in Santa Fe, New Mexico, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.